claytonkb/Babel/doc/babel_gsg.md

 return from the nested context, that temporary stack will be destroyed, except for TOS which is returned.
 You can read doc/babel_ref.txt for more information on the nest operator.

-Also, be sure to check out the many examples of Babel code on rosettacode.org.

 There are two kinds of Babel syntax.
 The first kind is being used to bootstrap the Babel construct, it is called Sparse (S-expression parser).